-The Peterborough Police Service will be hosting a four day Incident Command Scribe Course designed for operational scribes, both sworn and civilian, to support police leaders who are required to assume command of police operations in major incidents.
-The course will focus on instruction for members assigned to an operational support role in record keeping for the Incident Commander.
-An IC scribe requires necessary knowledge and judgement essential to assist the Incident Commander and record the information during major incidents like a search for vulnerable missing people, public order events, high risk events like barricaded individuals and major events like disasters (IMS) that require an IC.
+Canadian Critical Incident Inc. provides a four day Incident Command Scribe Course designed for operational scribes, both sworn and civilian, to support police leaders who are required to assume command of police operations in major incidents.
+The course will focus on instruction for members assigned to an operational support role as recorders for the Incident Commander.
+An IC scribe requires necessary knowledge, judgement and situational awareness essential to assist the Incident Commander and record the information during major incidents that require operational incident command

 CCII’s Incident Command Scribe Course will provide education and training in importance of the scribe / recorder function in a major incident and introduce methods and best practices to develop record keeping skills.
 Scribes will follow the same accredited Major Incident Command curriculum instruction on incident response appropriate for low frequency / high risk, high stress environments where critical decision making is conducted with information and time limitations.
 This course will also allow the IC Scribe to gain an understanding of the requirements and responsibilities of the Command Triangle, Critical Incident Commander, Crisis Negotiating Team, Tactical Team, Command Post, and Scene Manager in order to understand their own critical roles and responsibilities and become part of the communal team effort and effective resolution of critical incidents.

 Understand the need to record and maintain current records of resource deployment for the effective command and control of the event

 Understand & record the Commander’s decisions and rationale for action plan approvals

 Assist with documentation of the incident, documenting revisions, and recording and following upon actionable items as required

 Understand the roles, responsibilities and procedures of all members relating to a call for service requiring tactical intervention like a hostage, barricaded or suicidal person and other high risk events